The Connect: Dejavu

 The Connect: Dejavu is the sixth extended play by the South Korean boy group Monsta X. It was released by Starship Entertainment and distributed by Kakao M on March 26, 2018.
-It also consists of seven tracks, including the lead single "Jealousy".
+The EP has seven tracks, including the lead single "Jealousy".

 Background and release

-In March, Monsta X released the scheduler through the official SNS channel, with the released image in a dreamy color, while having a background of Hyungwon holding a camera and staring at something, sensual typography and part of the seven logos are shown.
+In March, Monsta X announced the upcoming release of the EP, with the promotional image of Hyungwon holding a camera and staring at something, and a teaser of the seven logos.

-The EP was released with a total of four different versions (I / II / III / IV).
+The EP was released with a total of four different versions.

 Critical reception

-"Jealousy" was praised for its fresh sound as "a poppy dance track swelling with obnoxious synths and their favorite low brasses", supposed as noted by Taylor Glasby of Dazed, it returned to more of Monsta X's earlier style of "heavy EDM and trap singles" than their last single "Dramarama".
+"Jealousy" was praised for its fresh sound as "a poppy dance track swelling with obnoxious synths and their favorite low brasses".
+Taylor Glasby of Dazed said the song returned to more of Monsta X's earlier style of "heavy EDM and trap singles" than their last single "Dramarama".

 Listicles

 Commercial performance

 As of 2022, the album has sold 195,762 copies in South Korea.
 The album charted at number 2 on the weekly Gaon Album Chart, and charted at number 28 overall in 2018.

 "Jealousy" had one music show win on The Show on April 17.